RJPearson94/demo-typescript-inversify-app/lambda/README.md

 To run the terratests for a given Terraform module, please run the following commands

-- Create Lambda Artefact by running the script above
 - Change into the desired module directory i.e. `cd modules/lambda/test`
 - Change into the test directory
 - Run `go test`